Evelyn Vader Obituary - Cle Elum, WA | Legacy Remembers

-Evelyn Vader's passing at the age of 86 on Tuesday, November 17, 2020 has been publicly announced by Cascade Funeral Home in Cle Elum, WA .
+Evelyn Vader's passing at the age of 86 on Tuesday, November 17, 2020 has been publicly announced by Steward & Williams Funeral Home & Crematory in Ellensburg, WA .

 Legacy invites you to offer condolences and share memories of Evelyn in the Guest Book below.

-The most recent obituary and service information is available at the Cascade Funeral Home website.
+The most recent obituary and service information is available at the Steward & Williams Funeral Home & Crematory website.

 Legacy.com reports daily on death announcements in local communities nationwide.
 Visit our funeral home directory